 You'll be led by an academic supervisor who'll help you achieve the learning outcomes of the unit including, developing your skills in critical thinking, problem-solving, cultural competency, presentation skills and developing your own integrated professional, ethical and personal identity.

-Generally, the assessments will be based on a combination of group and individual presentations and reports.
+The assessments will be based on a combination of group and individual presentations and reports.
 Assessment tasks include a group project plan, an individual statement, a group presentation to industry partners and a group report.
 Full details of assessment criteria can be found on the unit of study outline for the shell unit you enrol in.

 If you have any questions about the projects, you can email firstname.lastname@example.org

-Projects take place over the course of the semester and are based at the University of Sydney.
+Projects take place over the course of the semester.
 You are expected to attend class at a scheduled time for 3 hours once a week over this period.

 You'll engage with industry partners, who will attend lectures at least twice throughout the semester to provide insights into their company and business problems and give feedback on your progress.
 At the end of the semester, you will have the opportunity to present your final solutions in front of industry professionals.